Binaural fusion: Sound localization

-Sound localization is the ability to correctly identify the directional location of sounds.
-A sound stimulus localized in the horizontal plane is called azimuth; in the vertical plane it is referred to as elevation.
-The time, intensity, and spectral differences in the sound arriving at the two ears are used in localization.
-Localization of low frequency sounds is accomplished by analyzing interaural time difference (ITD).
-Localization of high frequency sounds is accomplished by analyzing interaural level difference (ILD).
+Sound localization is the ability to correctly identify the directional location of sounds, typically quantified in terms of azimuth (angle around the horizontal plane) and elevation (defined in various ways as an angle from the horizontal plane).
+The time, intensity, and spectral differences in the sounds arriving at the two ears are used in localization.
+Lateralization (localization in azimuth) of sounds is accomplished primarily by analyzing interaural time difference (ITD).
+Localization of high-frequency sounds is aided by analyzing interaural level difference (ILD) and spectral cues.

 Mechanism

-Binaural hearing

-Action potentials originate in the hair cells of the cochlea and propagate to the brainstem; both the timing of these action potentials and the signal they transmit provide information to the SOC about the orientation of sound in space.
-The processing and propagation of action potentials is rapid, and therefore, information about the timing of the sounds that were heard, which is crucial to binaural processing, is conserved.
-Each eardrum moves in one dimension, and the auditory brain analyzes and compares the movements of both eardrums in order to synthesize auditory objects.
-This integration of information from both ears is the essence of binaural fusion.
-The binaural system of hearing involves sound localization in the horizontal plane, contrasting with the monaural system of hearing, which involves sound localization in the vertical plane.
+Auditory nerve and cochlear nucleus

+The key mechanisms of the AN and CN are fast synapses that preserve the detail timings, or temporal fine structure, of sounds as transduced to action potentials, from the hair cells in the cochlea through to the olivary complex.
+The mechanisms involved include the largest and fastest synapses in the mammalian body, the endbulbs of Held, where myelinated AN fibers innvervate the AVCN, and the calyx of Held, where neurons from the AVCN innervate the MNTB.
+The processing and propagation of action potentials through these large excitatory synapses is rapid and temporally precise, and therefore, information about the timing of sound waves, which is crucial to binaural processing, is precisely preserved.

 Superior olivary complex

-The primary stage of binaural fusion, the processing of binaural signals, occurs at the SOC, where afferent fibers of the left and right auditory pathways first converge.
-This processing occurs because of the interaction of excitatory and inhibitory inputs in the LSO and MSO.
-The SOC processes and integrates binaural information, in the form of ITD and ILD, entering the brainstem from the cochleae.
+Binaural processing occurs through the interaction of excitatory and inhibitory inputs in the LSO and MSO.
+The SOC processes and integrates binaural information, usually described as ITD and ILD.
 This initial processing of ILD and ITD is regulated by GABAB receptors.

-ITD and ILD

-The auditory space of binaural hearing is constructed based on the analysis of differences in two different binaural cues in the horizontal plane: sound level, or ILD, and arrival time at the two ears, or ITD, which allow for the comparison of the sound heard at each eardrum.
-ITD is processed in the MSO and results from sounds arriving earlier at one ear than the other; this occurs when the sound does not arise from directly in front or directly behind the hearer.
-ILD is processed in the LSO and results from the shadowing effect that is produced at the ear that is farther from the sound source.
-Outputs from the SOC are targeted to the dorsal nucleus of the lateral lemniscus as well as the IC.
+The exact mechanisms are still being investigated.

+Outputs from the MSO and LSO are sent via the lateral lemniscus to the IC, which integrates the spatial localization of sound.
+In the IC, acoustic cues have been processed and filtered into separate streams, forming the basis of auditory object recognition.
+Each IC responds primarily to sounds from the contralateral direction.

 Lateral superior olive

 LSO neurons are excited by inputs from one ear and inhibited by inputs from the other, and are therefore referred to as IE neurons.
 Excitatory inputs are received at the LSO from spherical bushy cells of the ipsilateral cochlear nucleus, which combine inputs coming from several auditory nerve fibers.
-Inhibitory inputs are received at the LSO from globular bushy cells of the contralateral cochlear nucleus.
+Precisely timed inhibitory inputs are received at the LSO from the MNTB, relayed from globular bushy cells of the contralateral cochlear nucleus.